Shopify/polaris/src/components/RangeSlider/README.md

 ### Dual-thumb slider

-The dual-thumb range slider component uses the [ARIA 1.1 slider (multi-thumb) pattern.](https://www.w3.org/TR/wai-aria-practices-1.1/#slidertwothumb) However, the pattern isn’t well supported by screen readers, especially on mobile devices.
+The dual-thumb range slider component uses the [ARIA 1.1 slider (multi-thumb) pattern.](https://www.w3.org/TR/wai-aria-practices-1.1/#slidertwothumb) However, the pattern isn’t consistently supported by screen readers, especially on mobile devices.
 Because of this, it’s best to pair the dual-thumb slider with a set of text fields for each value, or to provide another accessible method for entering information.

 ### Keyboard